 - Despite this, employers report difficulty filling jobs with qualified candidates

 In response to the problem of high youth unemployment, the Palestinian Ministry of Finance and Planning, the World Bank, Social Finance, and DAI are developing an employment-focused Development Impact Bond (DIB).
-The DIB, which is expected to launch in early 2018, will provide approximately 1,500 young Palestinians with skills training and training-to-employment support, over a period of three years.
+The DIB, which was launched at the end of 2019, will provide approximately 1,500 young Palestinians with skills training and training-to-employment support, over a period of three years.

 Investors will provide financing to delivery organisations for interventions that support participants’ transition to employment.
 If the project achieves the agreed employment results, and these results are independently verified, then the Palestinian Ministry of Finance, drawing on World Bank funds, will repay investors.
 If the programme succeeds, social investors will be paid back their initial capital plus a return to compensate for the risk they bear.
 The DIB approach will incentivise increased flexibility and adaptation both in training methods and in responding to evolving employer needs.